FindMySchool LogoFindMySchool

 Guiseley is an Artsmark Platinum school, one of only three secondary Platinum schools in Yorkshire, and a Shakespeare School Festival Gold School.
 Music, drama, and visual art are genuinely elevated.
 The new Sports and Arts Block houses five art rooms, a dark room, two music classrooms, five practice rooms, an activity studio, and an auditorium.
 Four music concerts and three school productions run annually.
 Drama students engage with the Shakespeare Schools Festival.
 Art projects include stop-motion animation and community exhibitions.
 Students can take Arts Award Gold.
 Sixth-formers can combine A-level study with formal arts qualifications.

 Guiseley Sixth Form has 300+ students and offers 23 A-level subjects, applied options (Health and Social Care, Criminology, Travel and Tourism), and specialist qualifications (Arts Award Gold, Extended Project, Sports Leadership).
 Entry requires five GCSEs at Grade 4-9 (including Maths and English) and typically Grade 6 in A-level subject choices (Grade 5 considered in some cases).
-Students achieve 54% A*-B at A-level.
+Students achieve 40% A*-B at A-level.
 The sixth form is located in the dedicated Moons Building, which has its own canteen, common room, and IT facilities.
-Most students progress to university, with others moving to apprenticeships or employment.
+Students progress to university, apprenticeships, employment and other routes.

 Guiseley is consistently oversubscribed at Year 7 entry, meaning the school receives more first-preference applications than places available.
 Admission is non-selective and determined by distance from school after looked-after children and siblings are prioritised.
 There is no formal catchment boundary.
 The school's popularity reflects its reputation locally.
 Parents should check the latest admissions data with Leeds Local Authority for specific oversubscription ratios.